Open Domain Dialogue Generation with Latent Images: Experiments

-We denote our model as \textbf{ImgVAE}, in which the image reconstructor is pre-trained with the Image-Chat training set, and the response generator is then trained with both the Image-Chat training set and the Twitter training set.
-Note that in Image-Chat, all models perform response generation with the ground-truth images in the test data.
+We denote our model as \textsc{ImgVAE}, in which the image reconstructor is pre-trained with $\mathcal{D}_I$, and the response generator is then trained with both $\mathcal{D}_I$ and $\mathcal{D}_T$.
+Note that in image-grounded conversation task, all models perform response generation with the ground-truth images at inference time.